Andrea Dallavalle

-Andrea Dallavalle (born 31 October 1999) is an Italian male triple jumper.
-He competed at the 2020 Summer Olympics, in Triple jump.
+Andrea Dallavalle (born 31 October 1999) is an Italian triple jumper and world silver medallist at Tokyo 2025.

 Biography

 On July 23, 2017, winning the silver medal at the 2017 European Athletics U20 Championships, with a measure of 16.87 m has also sets the standard entry, established at 16.80 m, of access to the 2017 World Championships in Athletics.
 This measure also allows him to place himself in the 31st place in the top IAAF world-leading list, which is however the 25th measure considering that every nation can participate in world championships with up to three athletes.

+At the 2025 World Athletics Championships in Tokyo, Dallavalle won the silver medal after jumping his personal best of 17.64m at his last attempt.